Corner detectors module #include "diplib/detection.h"

 where is the structure tensor, and is a constant typically set to 0.04, in this function

-.
+controlled by parameter kappa.
 Harris and Stephens noted in their paper that corners are locations in the image

 where both eigenvalues of are large.
 But they considered eigenvalue computation too expensive, and therefore

-returns the smallest eigenvalue of .
+proposed this cheaper alternative. dip::ShiTomasiCornerDetector returns the smallest eigenvalue of .

-The structure tensor is computed using dip::StructureTensor
+The structure tensor is computed using dip::StructureTensor, with gradientSigmas equal to 1.0 and

-set through this function’s sigmas
+tensorSigmas set through this function’s sigmas parameter.

-This function generalizes the corner measure above to any number of dimensions. in
+This function generalizes the Harris corner measure to any number of dimensions. in must be scalar and real-valued.

 This function is equivalent to: